ansible/ansible/docs/docsite/rst/windows_dsc.rst

     # find all DSC resources that relate to SQL
     Find-DscResource -ModuleName "*sql*"

 ..
-Note:: DSC resources that start with ``x`` mean the module is experimental
+Note:: DSC resources developed by Microsoft that start with ``x``, means the
-    and comes with no support.
+    resource is experimental and comes with no support.

 Installing Custom Resource
 --------------------------
 There are three ways that a DSC resource can be installed on a host:

 * Manually with the ``Install-Module`` cmdlet
-* Using the ``win_psmodule`` module
+* Using the ``win_psmodule`` Ansible module
-* Saving the module and installing it without internet access
+* Saving the module manually and copying it another host

 This is an example of installing the ``xWebAdministration`` resources using ``win_psmodule``::